AbooHamzah/darey.io-pbl/project-14.md

 }
 ```
 NOTE: The above step will fail because we have not updated sonar-scanner.properties.
-- Configure sonar-scanner.properties – From the step above, Jenkins will install the scanner tool on the Linux server.
-You will need to go into the tools directory on the server to configure the properties file in which SonarQube will require to function during pipeline execution. `cd /var/lib/jenkins/tools/hudson.plugins.sonar.SonarRunnerInstallation/SonarQubeScanner/conf/.`
+- Ater the fail, I configured sonar-scanner.properties – From the step above, Jenkins installed the scanner tool on the Linux server.
+I needed to go into the tools directory on the server to configure the properties file in which SonarQube was required to function during pipeline execution. `cd /var/lib/jenkins/tools/hudson.plugins.sonar.SonarRunnerInstallation/SonarQubeScanner/conf/.`
-- Open sonar-scanner.properties file: `sudo vi sonar-scanner.properties`
+- I opened sonar-scanner.properties file: `sudo vi sonar-scanner.properties`
-- Add configuration related to php-todo project
+- I add configuration related to php-todo project

 ```
 sonar.host.url=http://<SonarQube-Server-IP-address>:9000